 This was not to be the end of our good fortune.
 We had initially thought that it would be feasible to buy a new ambulance in 2004 but again due to the generosity of those in the community and involved with the application process, especially William Conole and William Kablack and State Senator, Nancy Lorraine Hoffman, a new ambulance was procured THREE YEARS ahead of what thought was initially feasible.

 In 2018 we hired our first professional staffing.
-Today we are staffed with 1 Full Time Paramedic, 4 additional ALS providers and 3 EMT's.
+Today we are staffed with 3 Full-Time ALS providers, 2 additional ALS providers, 3 EMTs and 3 drivers.
 Volunteer members continue to dedicate their time for overnight staffing and second calls.
 They are made up of 6 EMT's, a Critical Care and 6 Drivers.

 We provide emergency medical care and ambulance transportation in the Village of Morrisville and the Townships of Eaton, Smithfield, Fenner, Nelson and Lebanon New York.